Kishor900/JLCPCB-PCB-for-self-balancing-robot/README.md

 Once verified they will ship your order that should reach you within 10-15 working days

 # How to modify schematic and brd ?
-To edit my schematic you are going to Autodesk Eagle CAD software.
+To edit my schematic you are going to need Autodesk Eagle CAD software.
 Once installed, open my brd and schematic file and import them to a project.